Advanced Usage

 It is useful when you need to flatten the array:

-curl https://fx.wtf/issues.json | fx '.[].labels[].name'
+curl https://fx.wtf/example.json | fx '.issues[].labels[].length'

 TIP